IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 well as query for file metadata.
 The following documentation describes the various endpoints that are supported and how to use them.

-The following documentation covers both functionalities starting with the CLI use, and moving to the REST API usage afterwards.

 *Note: Several sections and links begin with* [WIP]. *As development on the API is ongoing, this indicates that the full implementation of the functionality is yet to be completed.*